Heandy27/MarvelApp/README.md

 <img src="https://i.postimg.cc/FHJ8QDFJ/errorview.png" alt="Descripción de la imagen" width="250">
 </div>

-## Características
+## Features

-- **Grid:** Organiza vistas de manera ordenada en filas y columnas.
+- **Grid:** Organizes views in an orderly manner into rows and columns.
-- **API REST:** La aplicación interactúa con una API REST para obtener información sobre los personajes y sus series.
+- **API REST:** The app interacts with a REST API to fetch information about characters and their series.
-- **Testing:** El proyecto incluye pruebas unitarias y de integración para asegurar la correcta funcionalidad de las principales características.
+- **Testing:** The project includes unit and integration tests to ensure the correct functionality of key features.
-- **MVVM:** Se ha utilizado el patrón de diseño MVVM para organizar el código, separando la lógica de negocio (Model), la representación de la interfaz de usuario (View) y el manejo de los datos (ViewModel).
+- **MVVM:** The MVVM design pattern is used to organize the code, separating business logic (Model), user interface representation (View), and data handling (ViewModel).
-- **Combine:** Implementación de Combine para manejar la reactividad de los datos.
+- **Combine:** Implementation of Combine to handle data reactivity.
-- **Async/Await:** Uso de async/await para realizar solicitudes a la API de manera eficiente.
+- **Async/Await:** Usage of async/await to make API requests efficiently.
-- **Swift Packages:** Uso de ViewInspector para testear nuestras vistas y sub-vistas.
+- **Swift Packages:** Usage of ViewInspector to test views and subviews.
-- **TipKit:** Implementación de TipKit para proporcionar consejos útiles al usuario de manera dinámica dentro de la aplicación.
+- **TipKit:** Implementation of TipKit to provide dynamic user tips within the app.
-- **RootView:** Uso de estados en la aplicación para el manejo de errores.
+- **RootView:** Usage of states in the app to handle errors.

-## Tecnologías
+## Technologies

 - SwiftUI
 - Xcode